benchristel/process-to-processes/src/intro/beliefs.md

 Software is an image of the system that produced it (this is Conway's law).

-To fully understand any software, you must understand its creators.
+To fully understand any software, you must understand its creators, customers, and users.

 In software development, as in life, every unbendable rule is a weakness.
 Pragmatism beats purity.